-The coolest thing that I realized from this project is that, when not over exposed, each meteor makes a little rainbow along it's path.
-Hot blue or green at the start while it's still moving fast and ending up red as it slows down and melts away.
+The coolest thing that I realized from this project is that, when not over exposed, each meteor makes a little rainbow along its path.
+Hot blue or green at the start while it is still moving fast and ending up red as it slows down and melts away.
 By eye they are so quick and bright or dim I don't notice much color except at the end.
 My earlier camera meteor images and most others that I've seen must be overexposed blowing out any color.

 Once I got rid of the airplanes and satellites, I could see that all the meteor trails point (blue end) to the radiant in Perseus.
 I'm surprised by how many photographs of the Perseids that I've seen where their directions are random or concentrated in some other part of the sky.
 I suppose operator error or creative license...